malak-alkhozaae/cybersecurity-portfolio/fortinet-centralized-security-management/README.md

 Additional implementation details, configurations, topology diagrams, screenshots, testing procedures, and technical documentation will be added as the project progresses.

-> Note: All configurations, screenshots, and technical demonstrations are performed within a controlled lab or authorized enterprise environment.
-Sensitive organizational information, IP addressing, and client-identifying details are intentionally excluded for privacy and security purposes.
+> Note: This project is based on real enterprise implementation experience conducted within an organizational environment.
+Sensitive information, IP addressing, and client-identifying details are intentionally excluded for privacy and security purposes.